 The Qualities of a Good Reviewer

 Decisiveness: Exploring possibilities and reconsidering assumptions are both important, but at a certain point a reviewer needs to make a decision.
 Being able to come to a conclusion quickly while taking all the right information into account is largely a product of being confident enough to make a decision and move on without agonizing over it.
+Having transparency in your tooling is critical to enabling decisiveness in your analysts.
+This will aid your reviewers’ confidence that they aren’t missing any details that would have informed their decision.

 Monitoring Team Performance